When you compare your Zwift speeds to outdoor speeds, which is faster?

 There are several possible reasons why your outdoor speeds could be slower than your Zwift speeds:

 - Zwift’s algorithms for calculating speed are incorrect.

-- Zwift’s calculations include assumptions (such as your position on the handlebars) which do not reflect your outdoor rides.
+- Zwift’s calculations include assumptions (such as your position on the handlebars or the condition of the road) that do not reflect your outdoor rides.

 - Outdoor rides are slowed in ways Zwift rides are not.

 - Zwift gives you more opportunities to draft.

 - Your power readings in Zwift are not accurate, leading to unrealistically high speeds.
 (This is a separate topic which we won’t deal with here.)

 Let’s look at these possibilities in detail and figure out what’s really happening.

 Possibility #1: Zwift’s Algorithms for Calculating Speed are Incorrect

 Formulas for calculating bike speed are well-established and reliable (see some details about that here).
 Zwift simply feeds a variety of variables in such as: